 When a person loses contact with her or his true nature—and there are many understandable reasons for this, such as trauma, dysfunctional family dynamics, and societal expectations—it doesn’t go away.
 True self retreats into the unconscious.
 The psyche, unhappy with this unnatural arrangement, expresses its discontent through psychological symptoms like addiction, anxiety, and depression.

-My primary role as a counsellor, coach, and psychotherapist is to help my clients reconnect with their true natures.
+My primary role as a counsellor, coach, and therapist is to help my clients reconnect with their true natures.
 I help each of my client’s unearth their true self, explore its many facets, and integrate it back into conscious, daily life.

 I firmly believe that healing, transformation, and fulfillment arise naturally as we understand, accept and integrate the various aspects of who we truly are.

-Theories and tools
+Psychological theories and tools

 “The individuation process leads one ever closer to the person he is meant to be, with both a sense of awareness and a sense of wholeness.
 This journey is not just one of becoming whole, but also one of expansion.
 Through individuation, boundaries of who we are and what we allow ourselves to know and feel, extend even further out into the far reaches of what is possible: our potential” — Gail Gross